This page explains how to use my personal financial independence spreadsheet.

 To make this step easier, I use Mint.com to categorize my monthly expenses.

-You could do the same thing with Personal Capital but since I started using Mint before Personal Capital came out, I’ve just continued using it for this purpose.
+Personal Capital can do the same thing but since I started using Mint before Personal Capital came out, I’ve just continued using it for this purpose.

-There are a few interesting computations that occur on this tab that are worth explaining…
+There are a few interesting calculations that occur on this tab that are worth explaining…

 - Necessary Coverage – This row shows what percentage of your essential monthly expenses are covered by your portfolio, using the withdrawal rate set on the FI tab.

-- Discretionary Coverage – This row shows what percentage of your discretionary expenses are covered by your supplemental income for the month.
+- Discretionary Coverage – This row shows what percentage of your discretionary expenses are covered by your supplemental income.

 - Required Drawdown – This row shows what percentage of your portfolio you’d need to withdraw every year to sustain your monthly spending (based on the current month’s spending).
-Once this value is consistently lower than a drawdown percentage you’re comfortable with, you’re financially independent!
+Once this value is consistently lower than your safe withdrawal rate, you’re financially independent!

 - After-Tax Savings Rate – This row computes your after-tax savings rate.
 Keep increasing this value and you’ll be FI in no time :)